-Eligible employees participate in the Company's profit sharing retirement plan and a profit sharing plan of the Parent, which are qualified under Section 401(k) of the Internal Revenue Code.
-With respect to the Parent's profit sharing retirement plan, the Company's Parent makes discretionary annual matching contributions in cash based on a percentage of eligible employee compensation deferrals.
-The contribution to the plans, included in salary, benefits and payroll taxes in the consolidated statements of operations for the years ended December 31, 2023, 2022 and 2021 was \$0.4 million, \$0.4 million and \$0.3 million, respectively.
+Eligible employees participate in the Company's profit sharing retirement plans, which are qualified under Section 401(k) of the Internal Revenue Code.
+With respect to one of the profit sharing retirement plans, the Company makes discretionary annual matching contributions in cash based on a percentage of eligible employee compensation deferrals.
+The contribution to the plans, included in salary, benefits and payroll taxes in the consolidated statements of operations for the years ended December 31, 2024, 2023 and 2022 was \$0.4 million for each period, respectively.